2008 BMW E63 650i coupe

 For the rearward cover I fabricated my own using some scrap sheet Aluminum test equipment covers!
 The 2 pieces plug together and the front section can be easily removed for oil changes.

-The areas to the left and right of the aluminum reinforcing plate are not presently covered...
-I may fabricate something for those areas later.
+The areas to the left and right of the aluminum reinforcing plate are now also covered...
 Other than preventing road debris collecting in the various crevices under the car and a little bit of added protection I don't think these are absolutely necessary.

 Water pump and more!